AdamGleave/HermesCache/README.txt

 tag hash was created with, it is impossible to construct the entry key so the tagged cache entries become inaccessible thus invalidated.
 As usually a feature built on-top of another feature adds complexity.

-Speed.
+Performance.
 All operations become O(n) where *n* is number of entry tags.
 However since we can rarely need more than a few dozens of tags, practically it is still O(1).
 Tag entry operations are batched so the implications on number of network operations go as follow: